-The telematics benefits:-
+The telematics benefits:

-* Reducing Fuel Consumption
+- Reducing Fuel Consumption

-* Reducing Accidents
+- Reducing Accidents

-* Focused Insurance Policies
+- Focused Insurance Policies

-* Reducing Costs and Improving Efficiencies
+- Reducing Costs and Improving Efficiencies

 In April 2016, the Crown Commercial Service launched a vehicle telematics agreement to support the public sector improve fleet safety and efficiency.
-Based on data provided from fleets who are already using vehicle telematics, the service anticipates that customers will save £3 for every £1 invested in a telematics solution.
+Based on data provided by fleets who are already using vehicle telematics, the service anticipates that customers will save £3 for every £1 invested in a telematics solution.

-Reducing your Carbon Footprint!
+Reducing your Carbon Footprint

 What can you do now?

 Company vehicle owners and fleet drivers are key players in the telematics market.
 With high volumes of vehicles on the road, fleet vehicles are responsible for a large percentage of Co2 emissions and road traffic accidents.
-It has been estimated that an aggressive driving style can lead to about a 37% increase in fuel consumption, this significantly increases the production of greenhouse gases.
-When telematics is used effectively and ‘Eco Driving’ standards are adopted the results can be amazing: –
+It has been estimated that an aggressive driving style can lead to about a 37% increase in fuel consumption, which significantly increases the production of greenhouse gases.
+When telematics is used effectively and ‘Eco Driving’ standards are adopted the results can be amazing:

-* Reduce fuel consumption by up to 25% *
+- Reduce fuel consumption by up to 25% *

-* Improve overall productivity by up to 15%*
+- Improve overall productivity by up to 15%*

-* Decrease idling by up to 30%*
+- Decrease idling by up to 30%*

-Telematics are here to stay, and the technology will only improve and become more intuitive over time.
+Telematic systems are here to stay, and the technology will only improve and become more intuitive over time.
 For those who implement telematics systems, the benefits are clear and proven.

 *Benefits After Effective Deployment of Fleet Management System.
 Frost & Sullivan.
 2015